Hello, שלום, hallo, hola, ٱلسَّلَامُ عَلَيْكُمْ! ;-)

 I collect and use multi-wavelength spectroscopic, photometric, and interferometric data with the world's largest telescopes to infer the observational properties of massive stars and binaries in the Local Group.
 I develop and utilise state-of-the-art model atmospheres and spectral disentangling algorithms to derive robust constraints on the progenitors of compact objects (Wolf-Rayet stars, OB-type stars, stripped stars), with the goal of advancing our understanding of the evolution of massive stars and binaries and the production of gravitational-wave sources.
 I am a co-developer of the Potsdam Wolf-Rayet (PoWR) code.

 I am a consortium member of 4MOST, MSE. and E-ELT's MOSAIC, and the PI of the Binarity at LOw Metallicity (BLOeM) ESO Large Programme.
+I am the PI of the European Research Council (ERC-StG) project METAL, designed to study massive stars across metallicity.

 -